CBS-HPC/.github/profile/UCloud.md

 # Getting Started with HPC (UCloud)

-The easiest-to-use HCP service is Type 1 DeiC Interactive HPC ([UCloud](https://cloud.sdu.dk/)).
+The easiest-to-use HCP service is DeiC Interactive HPC (Type 1) also known as [UCloud](https://cloud.sdu.dk/).
 This service is provided by the Danish universities SDU and AAU.

 It allows you to work with software such as MATLAB, STATA, RStudio, and JupyterLab through a graphical user interface (GUI), in the same way as you would on your laptop.
 [See all apps](https://docs.cloud.sdu.dk/Apps/type.html).